maui recovery Psychedelics Addiction

 What are Psychedelics?

 According to the Alcohol and Drug Foundation, Psychedelics (also known as hallucinogens) are a class of psychoactive substances that produce changes in perception, mood, and cognitive processes.
 Psychedelics affect all the senses, altering a person’s thinking, understanding of time, and emotions.
 They can also cause a person to hallucinate—seeing or hearing things that do not exist or are distorted.
 There are many kinds of psychedelics.
-Some occur naturally in trees, vines, seeds, fungi, and leaves.
-Others are made in laboratories.
+Some occur naturally in trees, vines, seeds, fungi, and leaves while others are synthetic.

 One of the most potent mood- and perception-altering hallucinogenic drugs.
 It is a clear or white, odorless, water-soluble material synthesized from lysergic acid, a rye fungus compound.